-The scrotum (L. scrotum = bag) is a large pendulous sac of skin found below and behind the penis.
-It’s regarded as an out-pouching of the lower part of the anterior abdominal wall.
-It includes these structures:
+Scrotum is a large pendulous sac of skin below and behind the penis.
+Scrotum is known as ‘bag’ in latin.
+It is also referred as an out-pouching of the lower part of the anterior abdominal wall.
+It is comprised of the following structures:

 - Lower parts of the spermatic cords.